akostrik/net_practice/README.md

 `10001100.10111110.01010011.111111_10`=**`140.190.083.254`** max = R13

-any mask that will let us take 2 IP addresses from that range to put in R22 and R31
-Every IP is covered by the I-destination.
+Every IP is covered by the I-destination - OK
-The IP ranges of the networks do not overlap.
+The IP ranges of the networks do not overlap - OK